riparuk/coursera-indonesia-translation/README.md

-# coursera-translator-indonesia
+# coursera-translator-indonesia🇮🇩
-Translate your english subtitle to indonesia language in Coursera
+Help you study on coursera with indonesia subtitle

 ## Setup
 1. Download and extract the packages.